We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Size

-Like traditional compost bins, electric composters vary greatly by size.
+Like traditional compost bins, electric composters vary greatly in size.
 Most are designed for countertop use and are between 10 and 14 inches high.
 However, some are too tall to sit under cabinets—depending on the under-cabinet space—and may need to be placed on a freestanding counter without cabinets or on the floor.

 Capacity